QBDev0ps/DevOps-Cloud-projects/Project 14 (Experience Continuous Integration).md

 $ git push --set-upstream origin feature/jenkinspipeline-stages
 ```

 4. To make our new branch show up in Jenkins, we need to tell Jenkins to scan the repository.
+We navigate to the Ansible project and click on "Scan repository now" and we refresh the Jenkins dashboard.

+5. We refresh the page and both branches start building automatically.
+We go into Blue Ocean and see both branches there too.

+6. In Blue Ocean, we can now see how the **`Jenkinsfile`** has caused a new step in the pipeline launch build for the new branch.